jkeohan/rctr-2-14-22/homework/w04/shoppingCart_with_input.md

   - product name
   - price
   - submit button
-- The inputs will be `controlled` and only when the user submits will the values be captured
+- Configure the inputs will be `controlled`
 - The Component will pass the data captured to it's parent (App)

 #### AllTheThings Component